bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

     .add_system(exclusive_system.after(ordinary_system))
 ```

-This is particularly powerful, as **command flushes** (which apply any queued up `Commands` added in systems to e.g. spawn and despawn entities) are now simply performed in the `apply_system_buffers` exclusive system.
+This is particularly powerful, as **command flushes** (which apply any queued-up `Commands` added in systems to e.g. spawn and despawn entities) are now simply performed in the `apply_system_buffers` exclusive system.

 ```rust
 app